emomaxd/Qbit/README.md

 - **Editor**: Provides the editor layer of the engine.
 - **src**: Contains the source code of the engine.
 - **vendor**: Third-party dependencies are stored here.
-- **sandbox**: Provides a sandbox application for testing the engine.
+- **Sandbox**: Provides a sandbox application for testing the engine.

 ## Features